privacysandbox/protected-auction-services-docs/key_value_service_trust_model.md

 The code running within the TEE is the only place in the system where the list of items to look up will be decrypted.
 The code will be open sourced so it can be audited by security researchers, privacy advocates, and adtechs.

-The server releaser will periodically release binary images of the key/value server code for TEE deployment.
+The server releaser will periodically release binary images of the key/value service code for TEE deployment.
 A cryptographic hash of the build product (the image to be deployed on the TEE) is obtained as part of the build process.
 The build is reproducible so that anyone can build binaries from source and verify they are identical to the images released by Google.
 The way in which the list of authorized images is maintained has not yet been determined, please see the [Aggregation Service explainer](https://github.com/WICG/conversion-measurement-api/blob/main/AGGREGATION_SERVICE_TEE.md) for some ideas.

 When a new approved version of the key/value service binary is released, it will be added to the list of authorized images.
 If an image is found in retrospect to contain a critical security or functional flaw, it can be removed from the list.
 Images older than a certain age will also be periodically retired from the list.

 Public encryption keys are necessary for the client software to encrypt requests.
-Decryption keys are required for the key value server to process the requests.
+Decryption keys are required for the key/value service to process the requests.
 The decryption keys are released only to TEE images whose cryptographic hash matches one of the images on the authorized images list.

 The encryption is bi-directional.
 Responses back to the client software are also encrypted.